SIMRAN-202/learn-react-from-scratch/README.md

 - **Action Types and Reducers** – defining action types and reducers to handle state updates in a predictable way

+---

+### `06-CustomHooks/`
+This folder includes:

+- **Creating Reusable Hooks** – Learned to extract repeated logic from components into custom hooks for better code organization.
+- **useFetch Hook** – Abstracted data-fetching logic using `useEffect` and `useState`, returning loading, error, and data states for flexible API consumption.

+Making custom hooks made my components cleaner and taught me how to write logic that's portable and scalable across projects.

+---

+### `07-projects/`
+This folder contains mini projects built using the concepts learned:

+#### 📌 `01-counter/`
+- A simple counter app using `useState`
+- Includes buttons to increase and decrease count
+- Great for understanding how React state updates work in real-time

+#### 📌 `02-todo-basic/`
+- A basic todo list without localStorage
+- Add and remove tasks
+- Reinforces array state manipulation and rendering lists using `.map()`

+#### 📌 `03-meals-api/`
+- Fetches and displays meals from an external API using `useEffect`
+- Showcases use of API calls, loading data on component mount, and dynamic list rendering with images

+---

 ## 💡 Why This Repo?